Data protection

 What is a cookie consent management platform?

-We use a Consent Management Platform (CMP) software on our website that makes it easier for us and you to handle the scripts and cookies used correctly and securely.
-The software automatically creates a cookie pop-up, scans and controls all scripts and cookies, provides you with the cookie consent required under data protection law and helps you and us to keep track of all cookies.
+We use a Consent Management Platform (CMP) software on our website that facilitates the correct and secure handling of used scripts and cookies for both us and you.
+The software automatically creates a cookie popup, scans and controls all scripts and cookies, provides a legally necessary cookie consent for you, and helps us and you keep track of all cookies.
 Most cookie consent management tools identify and categorize all existing cookies.
-As a website visitor, you then decide for yourself whether and which scripts and cookies you allow or not.
-The following graphic shows the relationship between browser, web server and CMP.
+You as a website visitor then decide whether and which scripts and cookies you allow or do not allow.

 Why do we use a cookie management tool?

-Our goal is to offer you the best possible transparency in the area of data protection.
-We are also legally obliged to do so.
-We want to inform you as well as possible about all tools and all cookies that can save and process your data.
-It is also your right to decide for yourself which cookies you accept and which you do not.
-In order to grant you this right, we first need to know exactly which cookies actually landed on our website.
-Thanks to a cookie management tool, which regularly scans the website for all cookies present, we know about all cookies and can provide you with GDPR-compliant information.
-You can then use the consent system to accept or reject cookies.
+Our goal is to provide you with the best possible transparency in the area of data protection.
+We are also legally obligated to do so.
+We want to inform you as thoroughly as possible about all tools and all cookies that can store and process data from you.
+It is also your right to decide which cookies you accept and which you do not.
+To grant you this right, we first need to know exactly which cookies have landed on our website.
+Thanks to a cookie management tool that regularly scans the website for all existing cookies, we are aware of all cookies and can provide you with information in compliance with GDPR.
+Through the consent system, you can then accept or reject cookies.

-As part of our cookie management tool, you can manage each individual cookie yourself and have complete control over the storage and processing of your data.
-The declaration of your consent is stored so that we do not have to ask you every time you visit our website and we can also prove your consent if required by law.
-This is saved either in an opt-in cookie or on a server.
-The storage time of your cookie consent varies depending on the provider of the cookie management tool.
-Usually this data (e.g. pseudonymous user ID, time of consent, detailed information on the cookie categories or tools, browser, device information) is stored for up to two years.
+As part of our cookie management tool, you can manage each individual cookie yourself and have full control over the storage and processing of your data.
+Your consent declaration will be stored so that we do not have to ask you again on each new visit to our website, and we can also prove your consent if legally required.
+This is stored either in an opt-in cookie or on a server.
+Depending on the provider of the cookie management tool, the storage duration of your cookie consent may vary.
+Usually, this data (such as pseudonymous user ID, consent timestamp, details about cookie categories or tools, browser, device information) is stored for up to two years.

 Duration of data processing

-We will inform you below about the duration of the data processing if we have further information.
-In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
-Data stored in cookies are stored for different lengths of time.
-Some cookies are deleted after you leave the website, others may be stored in your browser for a few years.
-The exact duration of the data processing depends on the tool used, in most cases you should be prepared for a storage period of several years.
-In the respective data protection declarations of the individual providers, you will usually receive precise information about the duration of the data processing.
+We will inform you about the duration of data processing further down, if we have more information on this.
+In general, we only process personal data as long as it is absolutely necessary for providing our services and products.
+Data stored in cookies is stored for varying lengths of time.
+Some cookies are deleted immediately after leaving the website, while others may be stored in your browser for several years.
+The exact duration of data processing depends on the tool used; in most cases, you should expect a storage duration of several years.
+In the respective privacy policies of the individual providers, you will usually find precise information about the duration of data processing.

 Right of objection

-You also have the right and the option to revoke your consent to the use of cookies at any time.
-This works either via our cookie management tool or via other opt-out functions.
-For example, you can also prevent data collection by cookies by managing, deactivating or deleting cookies in your browser.
+You also have the right and the option to withdraw your consent to the use of cookies at any time.
+This can be done either through our cookie management tool or through other opt-out functions.
+For example, you can also prevent data collection by cookies by managing, disabling, or deleting cookies in your browser.

-Information on special cookie management tools can be found – if available – in the following sections.
+Information about specific cookie management tools can be found in the following sections, if available.

-If you agree to cookies, your personal data will be processed and stored via these cookies.
-If we are allowed to use cookies with your consent (Article 6 paragraph 1 lit. a GDPR), this consent is also the legal basis for the use of cookies and the processing of your data.
-In order to be able to manage the consent to cookies and to enable you to give your consent, a cookie consent management platform software is used.
-The use of this software enables us to operate the website in an efficient and legally compliant manner, which is a legitimate interest (Article 6 paragraph 1 lit. f GDPR).
+If you consent to cookies, personal data about you will be processed and stored through these cookies.
+If we are allowed to use cookies through your consent (Article 6 para.
+1 lit. a GDPR), this consent also serves as the legal basis for the use of cookies and the processing of your data.
+To manage consent to cookies and enable you to give consent, a cookie consent management platform software is used.
+The use of this software allows us to operate the website in a legally compliant manner efficiently, which represents a legitimate interest (Article 6 para.
+1 lit. f GDPR).

 What is a payment provider?

-On our website we use online payment systems, which enable us as well as you to have a secure and smooth payment process available.
-Among other things, personal data may also be sent to the respective payment provider, where it may also be stored and processed.
-Payment providers are online payment systems that enable you to place an order via online banking.
-The payment processing is carried out by the payment provider of your choice.
-We will then receive information about the payment.
-This method can be used by any user who has an active online banking account with a PIN and TAN.
-There are hardly any banks that do not offer or accept such payment methods.
+We use online payment systems on our website that enable a secure and smooth payment process for both us and you.
+Among other things, personal data may be sent to, stored, and processed by the respective payment provider.
+Payment providers are online payment systems that allow you to place an order via online banking.
+The payment processing is carried out by the payment provider you have chosen.
+We then receive information about the completed payment.
+This method can be used by any user who has an active online banking account with PIN and TAN.
+There are hardly any banks that do not offer or accept such payment methods anymore.

 Why do we use payment providers on our website?

-With both our website and our embedded online shop, we of course want to offer you the best possible service, so you can feel comfortable on our site and take advantage of our offers.
-We know that your time is valuable and that payment processing in particular has to work quickly and smoothly.
-Thus, we offer various payment providers.
-You can choose your preferred payment provider and pay in the usual way.
+We naturally want to provide the best possible service with our website and our integrated online shop, so that you feel comfortable on our site and can take advantage of our offers.
+We know that your time is precious and that payment processing must work quickly and smoothly.
+For these reasons, we offer you various payment providers.
+You can choose your preferred payment provider and pay in the usual manner.

-What exact data that is processed of course depends on the respective payment provider.
-However, generally data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.) do get stored.
-This data is necessary for carrying out any transactions.
-In addition, any contract data and user data, such as when you have visited our website, what content you are interested in or which sub-pages you have clicked, may also be stored.
-Most payment providers also store your IP address and information about the computer you are using.
+Which data is processed depends, of course, on the respective payment provider.
+However, in principle, data such as name, address, bank details (account number, credit card number, passwords, TANs, etc.) are stored.
+These are necessary data to be able to carry out a transaction at all.
+In addition, any contract data and user data, such as when you visit our website, which content you are interested in, or which subpages you click on, may also be stored.
+Your IP address and information about your used computer are also stored by most payment providers.

-Your data is usually stored and processed on the payment providers’ servers.
-We, so the website operator, do not receive this data.
-We only get information on whether the payment has gone through or not.
-For identity and credit checks, it may happen for payment providers to forward data to the appropriate body.
-The business and privacy policy principles of the respective provider always apply to all payment transactions.
-Therefore, please always take a look at the general terms and conditions and the privacy policy of the payment provider.
-You e.g. also have the right to have data erased or rectified at any time.
-Please contact the respective service provider regarding your rights (right to withdraw, right of access and individual rights).
+The data is usually stored and processed on the servers of the payment providers.
+We as the website operators do not receive this data.
+We are only informed whether the payment was successful or not.
+For identity and credit checks, it may happen that payment providers forward data to the appropriate authority.
+The terms and conditions and data protection principles of the respective provider always apply to all payment transactions.
+Therefore, please also always check the general terms and conditions and the privacy policy of the payment provider.
+You also have the right at any time to have data deleted or corrected, for example.
+Please contact the respective service provider regarding your rights (right of withdrawal, right to information, and right to be affected).

 Duration of data processing

-Provided we have further information on this, we will inform you below about the duration of the processing of your data.
-In general, we only process personal data for as long as is absolutely necessary for providing our services and products.
-This storage period may be exceeded however, if it is required by law, for example for accounting purposes.
-We keep any accounting documents of contracts (invoices, contract documents, account statements, etc.) for 10 years (Section 147 AO) and other relevant business documents for 6 years (Section 247 HGB).
+We will inform you about the duration of data processing further down if we have more information on this.
+In general, we only process personal data as long as it is absolutely necessary for the provision of our services and products.
+If it is legally required, as in the case of accounting, this storage duration may also be exceeded.
+Thus, we retain documents related to a contract (invoices, contracts, account statements, etc.) for 10 years (§ 147 AO) and other relevant business documents for 6 years (§ 247 HGB) after they arise.

-You always have the right to information, rectification and erasure of your personal data.
-If you have any questions, you can always contact the person that is responsible for the respective payment provider.
-You can find contact details for them either in our respective privacy policy or on the relevant payment provider’s website.
+You always have the right to access, correct, and delete your personal data.
+If you have questions, you can also contact the responsible parties of the payment provider used at any time.
+Contact details can be found either in our specific privacy policy or on the website of the respective payment provider.

-For the processing of contractual or legal relationships (Art.
+Therefore, for the processing of contractual or legal relationships (Art.
 6 para.
-1 lit. b GDPR), we offer other payment service providers in addition to the conventional banking/credit institutions.
-In the privacy policy of the individual payment providers (such as Amazon Payments, Apple Pay or Discover) you will find a detailed overview of data processing and data storage.
-In addition, you can always contact the responsible parties should you have any questions about data protection issues.
+1 lit. b GDPR), we offer, in addition to traditional banks/credit institutions, other payment service providers.
+The privacy policies of the individual payment providers (such as Amazon Payments, Apple Pay, or Discover) provide you with a detailed overview of data processing and data storage.
+Additionally, you can always contact the responsible parties with questions regarding data protection issues.

 Apple Pay Privacy Policy

-On our website we use Apple Pay, which is an online payment service.
-The provider of this service is the American company Apple Inc., Infinite Loop, Cupertino, CA 95014, USA.
+We use Apple Pay on our website, a service for online payment methods.
+The service provider is the American company Apple Inc., Infinite Loop, Cupertino, CA 95014, USA.

-Apple also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+Apple processes data, among other things, in the USA.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-Apple uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige Apple to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or for data transfer to those countries, Apple uses standard contractual clauses approved by the EU Commission (= Art.
+46, para.
+2 and 3 GDPR).
+These clauses require Apple to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among other things, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

-You can find out more about the data that is processed through the use of Apple Pay in their Privacy Policy at https://www.apple.com/ie/legal/privacy/en-ww/.
+Learn more about the data processed through the use of Apple Pay in the Privacy Policy at https://www.apple.com/legal/privacy/de-ww/.

 Google Pay Privacy Policy

-On our website we use the online payment provider Google Pay.
-The provider of this service is the American company Google Inc. The responsible entity for all Google services in the European region is Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland).
+We use the online payment provider Google Pay on our website.
+The service provider is the American company Google Inc. For the European area, the company responsible for all Google services is Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland).

-Google also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+Google processes data, among other places, in the USA.
+We point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-You can find out more about the data processed by using Google Pay in their Privacy Policy at https://policies.google.com/privacy?hl=en-GB.
+Learn more about the data processed through the use of Google Pay in the Privacy Policy at https://policies.google.com/privacy.

 We use the payment service provider Mastercard on our website.
-The provider of this service is the American company Mastercard Inc. The responsible entity for the European region is the company Mastercard Europe SA (Chaussée de Tervuren 198A, B-1410 Waterloo, Belgium).
+The service provider is the American company Mastercard Inc. For the European area, the company responsible is Mastercard Europe SA (Chaussée de Tervuren 198A, B-1410 Waterloo, Belgium).

-Mastercard also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+Mastercard processes data, among other things, in the USA.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-You can find out more about the data processed by using Mastercard in their Privacy Policy at https://www.mastercard.com/global/en/vision/corp-responsibility/commitment-to-privacy/privacy.html.
+Learn more about the data processed through the use of Mastercard in the Privacy Policy at https://www.mastercard.de/de-de/datenschutz.html.

 PayPal Privacy Policy

-On our website we use the online payment service PayPal.
-The provider of this service is the American company PayPal Inc. The responsible entity for the European region is the company PayPal Europe (S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg).
+We use the online payment service PayPal on our website.
+The service provider is the American company PayPal Inc. For the European region, the company responsible is PayPal Europe (S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg).

-PayPal also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+PayPal processes data, among other places, in the USA.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-PayPal uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige PayPal to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As the basis for data processing with recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or for data transfer to such countries, PayPal uses standard contractual clauses approved by the EU Commission (= Art.
+46, para.
+2 and 3 GDPR).
+These clauses require PayPal to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among others, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

-You can find out more about the data processed by using PayPal in the Privacy Policy at https://https://www.paypal.com/webapps/mpp/ua/privacy-full.
+Learn more about the data processed through the use of PayPal in the Privacy Policy at https://www.paypal.com/de/webapps/mpp/ua/privacy-full.

 Shop Pay Privacy Policy

-On our website we use Shop Pay, which is a service for online payment solutions.
-The provider of this service is the American company Shopify Inc. The responsible entity for the European region is the company Shopify International Limited (Victoria Buildings, 2nd floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland).
+We use Shop Pay on our website, a service for online payment solutions.
+The service provider is the American company Shopify Inc. For the European region, the company responsible is Shopify International Limited (Victoria Buildings, 2nd Floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland).

-You can find out more about the data that is processed by using Shop Pay in their Privacy Policy at https://www.shopify.com/legal/privacy.
+Learn more about the data processed through the use of Shop Pay in the Privacy Policy at https://www.shopify.de/legal/datenschutz.

 Visa Privacy Policy

-On our website we use Visa which is a global payment provider.
-The provider of this service is the American company Visa Inc. The responsible entity for the European region is the company Visa Europe Services Inc. (1 Sheldon Square, London W2 6TT, United Kingdom).
+We use Visa on our website, a global payment provider.
+The service provider is the American company Visa Inc. For the European region, the company responsible is Visa Europe Services Inc. (1 Sheldon Square, London W2 6TT, United Kingdom).

-Visa also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+Visa processes data, among other places, in the USA.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-Visa uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige Visa to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or for data transfer there, Visa uses standard contractual clauses approved by the EU Commission (= Art.
+46, para.
+2 and 3 GDPR).
+These clauses require Visa to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among other places, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

-You can find out more about the data processed through the use of Visa in the Privacy Policy at https://www.visa.co.uk/legal/privacy-policy.html.
+Learn more about the data processed through the use of Visa in the Privacy Policy at https://www.visa.de/nutzungsbedingungen/visa-privacy-center.html.

 In addition to our website, we are also active on various social media platforms.
-For us to be able to target interested users via social networks, user data may be processed.
-Additionally, elements of social media platforms may be embedded directly in our website.
-This is e.g. the case if you click a so-called social button on our website and are forwarded directly to our social media presence.
-So-called social media are websites and apps on which registered members can produce and exchange content with other members, be it openly or in certain groups and networks.
+Data from users can be processed so that we can specifically address users who are interested in us through social networks.
+Furthermore, elements of a social media platform can also be directly embedded in our website.
+This is the case, for example, when you click on a so-called social button on our website and are directly redirected to our social media presence.
+Websites and apps that allow registered members to produce content, exchange content openly or in specific groups, and connect with other members are referred to as social media.

-For years, social media platforms have been the place where people communicate and get into contact online.
-With our social media presence, we can familiarise interested people better with our products and services.
-The social media elements integrated on our website help you switch to our social media content quickly and hassle free.
+For years, social media platforms have been the place where people communicate and connect online.
+With our social media presence, we can bring our products and services closer to interested parties.
+The social media elements integrated on our website help you switch quickly and without complications to our social media content.

-The data that is retained and processed when you use a social media channel is primarily used to conduct web analyses.
-The aim of these analyses is to be able to develop more precise and personal marketing and advertising strategies.
-The evaluated data on your behaviour on any social media platform can help to draw appropriate conclusions about your interests.
-Moreover, so-called user profiles can be created.
-Thus, the platforms may also to present you with customised advertisements.
-For this, cookies are usually placed in your browser, which store data on your user behaviour.
+The data that is stored and processed through your use of a social media channel primarily serves the purpose of conducting web analytics.
+The goal of these analyses is to develop more accurate and personalized marketing and advertising strategies.
+Depending on your behavior on a social media platform, suitable conclusions about your interests can be drawn from the evaluated data, and so-called user profiles can be created.
+This also allows the platforms to present you with tailored advertisements.
+Usually, cookies are set in your browser for this purpose, which store data about your usage behavior.

-We generally assume that we will continue to be responsible under Data Protection Law, even when using the services of a social media platform.
-However, the European Court of Justice has ruled that, within the meaning of Art.
-26 GDPR, in certain cases the operator of the social media platform can be jointly responsible with us.
-Should this be the case, we will point it out separately and work on the basis of a related agreement.
-You will then find the essence of the agreement for the concerned platform below.
+We generally assume that we remain responsible for data protection, even when using services of a social media platform.
+However, the European Court of Justice has ruled that in certain cases, the operator of the social media platform may be jointly responsible with us in the sense of Art.
+26 GDPR.
+If this is the case, we will point this out separately and work based on a corresponding agreement.
+The essence of the agreement is then summarized further down at the affected platform.

-Please note that when you use social media platforms or our built-in elements, your data may also be processed outside the European Union, as many social media channels, such as Facebook or Twitter, are American companies.
-As a result, you may no longer be able to easily claim or enforce your rights regarding your personal data.
+Please note that when using social media platforms or our embedded elements, data about you may also be processed outside the European Union, as many social media channels, such as Facebook or Twitter, are American companies.
+This may make it more difficult for you to assert or enforce your rights regarding your personal data.

-Exactly which data are stored and processed depends on the respective provider of the social media platform.
-But usually it is data such as telephone numbers, email addresses, data you enter in contact forms, user data such as which buttons you click, what you like or who you follow, when you visited which pages, as well as information about your device and IP address.
+Which data is specifically stored and processed depends on the respective provider of the social media platform.
+But usually, it involves data such as phone numbers, email addresses, data you enter in a contact form, user data such as which buttons you click, whom you like or follow, when you visited which pages, information about your device, and your IP address.
 Most of this data is stored in cookies.
-Should you have a profile on the social media channel you are visiting and are logged in, data may be linked to your profile.
+Especially if you have a profile on the visited social media channel and are logged in, data can be linked to your profile.

-All data that are collected via social media platforms are also stored on the providers’ servers.
-This means that only the providers have access to the data and can provide you with appropriate information or make changes for you.
+All data collected through a social media platform is also stored on the servers of the providers.
+Thus, only the providers have access to the data and can provide you with the appropriate information or make changes.

-If you want to know exactly which data is stored and processed by social media providers and how you can object to the data processing, we recommend you to carefully read the privacy policy of the respective company.
-We also recommend you to contact the provider directly if you have any questions about data storage and data processing or if you want to assert any corresponding rights.
+If you want to know exactly which data is stored and processed by the social media providers and how you can object to the data processing, you should carefully read the respective privacy policy of the company.
+Even if you have questions about data storage and data processing or want to assert corresponding rights, we recommend that you contact the provider directly.

 Duration of data processing

-Provided we have any further information on this, we will inform you about the duration of the data processing below.
-The social media platform Facebook example stores data until they are no longer needed for the company’s own purposes.
-However, customer data that is synchronised with your own user data is erased within two days.
-Generally, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
-This storage period can also be exceeded however, if it is required by law, such as e.g. in the case of accounting.
+We will inform you about the duration of data processing further down, if we have more information on this.
+For example, the social media platform Facebook stores data until it is no longer needed for its own purposes.
+Customer data that is matched with its own user data is deleted within two days.
+In general, we process personal data only as long as it is absolutely necessary for providing our services and products.
+If it is legally required, such as in the case of accounting, this storage duration may also be exceeded.

-You also retain the right and the option to revoke your consent to the use of cookies or third-party providers such as embedded social media elements at any time.
-This can be done either via our cookie management tool or via other opt-out functions.
-You can e.g. also prevent data collection via cookies by managing, deactivating or erasing cookies in your browser.
+You also have the right and the option to withdraw your consent to the use of cookies or third-party providers such as embedded social media elements at any time.
+This can be done either through our cookie management tool or through other opt-out functions.
+For example, you can also prevent data collection by cookies by managing, disabling, or deleting cookies in your browser.

-Since cookies may be used with social media tools, we also recommend you to read our privacy policy on cookies.
-If you want to find out which of your data is stored and processed, we advise you to read the privacy policies of the respective tools.
+Since cookies may be used with social media tools, we also recommend our general privacy policy regarding cookies.
+To find out exactly what data about you is stored and processed, you should read the privacy policies of the respective tools.

-If you have consented to the processing and storage of your data by integrated social media elements, this consent serves as the legal basis for data processing (Art.
+If you have consented to the processing and storage of your data by embedded social media elements, this consent serves as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
-Generally, provided you have given your consent, your data will also be stored and processed on the basis of our legitimate interest (Art.
+In principle, your data will also be stored and processed based on our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in maintaining fast and good communication with you and other customers and business partners.
-Nevertheless, we only use the tools if you have consented.
-Most social media platforms also set cookies on your browser to store data.
-We therefore recommend you to read our privacy policy on cookies carefully and to take a look at the privacy policy or cookie policy of the respective service provider.
+1 lit. f GDPR) in having quick and good communication with you or other customers and business partners, provided that consent is given.
+We will only use the tools to the extent that you have granted consent.
+Most social media platforms also use cookies in your browser to store data.
+Therefore, we recommend that you read our privacy text about cookies carefully and review the privacy policy or cookie guidelines of the respective service provider.

 Facebook Privacy Policy